poeticAndroid/homegirl/README.md

 ![Icon](./images/homegirl.png) Homegirl
 ========
-It's a fantasy console (like pico-8 or tic-80) inspired by the Amiga!
+It's a fantasy console (like pico-8 or tic-80) inspired by the Commodore Amiga!

 ![Amigaaah!](./images/homegirl_screentitles.gif)